 Chords can be constructed using intervals (the distance between two notes) or by using a formula based on the notes of the major scale.

-If you are unfamiliar with scales, I’d suggest reading this article on ‘understanding scales’ first as scales and chords really are the building blocks of music, and understanding scale theory is an important aspect of understanding chord theory.
+If you are unfamiliar with scales, I’d suggest reading our article on ‘understanding scales’ first as they really are the building blocks of music.

 In a practical sense this means we take the first, 3rd and 5th notes from the major scale to build a major chord.
 These are known as scale degrees and should not be confused with intervals e.g. major third (more on this shortly).